JohnReeves/bcs-ciphers/layout.md

 * a button to encode using the Vigenere cipher .
 * I like Morse code but you might like something else :-) .

-### The next worksheet shows you how to improve the layout and add colour.
+### The next worksheet shows you how to improve the layout and add colour with CSS.

 .